samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 ## Methods

 When working on a specific domain, it is ideal to pre-train the LLM on rare words first and then perform the domain-specific task.
 At the outset, we began scoping different LLM models.
 From the plethora of options that HuggingFace provides with, we played around with the inferencing APIs of different models like BERT,bioBERT and T5-variants.
 We realise the diverse variants of T5-based models offer specific LLMs that are tuned for instruction-based tasks and are thus bound to perform marginally better than their counterparts.
 Thus, for this project, we plan to test two variants of the Tk-INstruct model -
 1. [Tk-Instruct Small](https://huggingface.co/allenai/tk-instruct-small-def-pos) - this is the smallest T5-based Instruction tuned model.
-The t5-small LLM has been tuned with intructional dataset consisting of a definition and 2 positive examples to create this fine-tuned LLM version.
-The model consists of 60million parameters and we chose to start with fine-tuning this first and then moving on to a bigger LLM for comparative analysis and benchmarking purposes.
+The t5-small LLM has been tuned with an instructional dataset consisting of a definition and 2 positive examples to create this fine-tuned LLM version.
+The model consists of 60 million parameters and we chose to start with fine-tuning this first and then moving on to a bigger LLM for comparative analysis and benchmarking purposes.
 2. [Tk-Instruct Base](https://huggingface.co/allenai/tk-instruct-base-def-pos) - Similar to the above model, the only difference is that this model has been trained on t5-base model which is a 220 million parameter model.

-Our inital plan was to  pre-train the instruction-tuned [Tk-Instruct LLM](https://huggingface.co/allenai/tk-instruct-3b-def-pos-neg)<sup>[2]</sup> so that it learns the rare biomedical terms.
-The Masked Language Modelling (MLM) technique underlying pretrianing a large language model is a semi-supervised approach that would help the model learn the domain-specific vocabulary.
+Our initial plan was to  pre-train the instruction-tuned [Tk-Instruct LLM](https://huggingface.co/allenai/tk-instruct-3b-def-pos-neg)<sup>[2]</sup> so that it learns the rare biomedical terms.
+The Masked Language Modelling (MLM) technique underlying pre-training a large language model is a semi-supervised approach that would help the model learn the domain-specific vocabulary.

 <img src="https://user-images.githubusercontent.com/65465058/194685081-51c1b248-27c9-4441-9b89-8eb3ee671fa3.png" width="500">

 Unfortunately, due to compute resource constraints, we are unable to proceed with this task.
 However, we do fine-tune it using Instructional prompts composed of a definition and a positive example.
 As the LLM is itself a base T5 model tuned specifically for inteructional tasks, we hypothesise that passing simple elaborate instructions should work well for our use case even without the pretraining step.
 Also, since the output is an extraction task and not a generation task, the model should be able to extract relevant output phrases from the patient notes even without learing the domain-specific medical vocabulary.